About your trip, passport formalities, visa, insurance, health, bank, various and our advice about what you should bring.

 During the Covid emergency, a PCR test on arrival and departure from Lomé airport is €121.
 Do not use the airport porters.
 Your luggage will be checked through a detector, and sometimes you will be asked to open your bags.

-Then we go to the bank to change money for participation fees and for spending.
+Then we go to the bank to change money for participation fees and for spending if you wish.
 Be sure to tell your bank about your trip and find out what withdrawal fees, numbers and amounts are allowed.
 They can also cover you in case of accident, repatriation or illness, sometimes using your bank card.
 You will probably need to buy a sim card for your mobile phone.
 We may visit the France Volontaire association to inform them of your presence in Togo.
 It is preferable to register with the French Embassy at pastel.diplomatie.gouv.fr/fildariane, which ensures you are kept informed of any official advice during your stay.
 Print a copy of your registration.

 Inform your insurance company of your departure and check your rights in case of accident, repatriation or illness.
 Your insurance provider will refund medical costs you accrue in Togo.
 CDH does not cover you for insurance.
 You will have to inform CDH with the details of two persons to be informed in case of need, and the details of your insurance policy.